girlglock/sm64hlmov/README.md

   - Click Host
   - Click Settings
   - Check "Skip Intro Cutscene"
+  - Set "On Star Collection" to "Stay in Level"
   - Leave all other settings at default
   - Click Back
   - Click "Mods and Gamemodes"
-  - Enable mQuake, IL Run Helper and/or MariomodXT (for full runs)
+  - Enable mQuake, IL Run Helper (for single level runs) and/or MariomodXT (for full runs)
   - Optionally enable HL1 HUD, Half-Life Crowbar, and Half-Life Music
   - Disable all other mods
   - Click Back